 Additional activities include faculty seminars, workshops, public forums, and conferences.
 The Institute has published more than a dozen books over the past ten years, and has national and international links with various universities, institutes, publishers, and government departments.
-The Institute is located on the Saint Mary's campus, and can be reached at 902 420-5668; fax: 902 496-8135; or email: gorsebrook@smu.ca
+The Institute is located at 5960 Inglis Street on the Saint Mary's campus, and can be reached at 902 420-5668; fax: 902 496-8135; or email: gorsebrook@smu.ca currently include three post doctoral fellows, five graduate students, and two external scientific members.
+The ICA graduated its first Ph.
+D. in 2008.